ANXS/postgresql/README.md

 #### Replication with repmgr

 There is initial support for setting up and running with replication managed by [repmgr](https://repmgr.org/).
-In it's current state it has only been tested with repmgr-4.2 on Centos 7 and requires Systemd.
+In it's current state it has only been tested with repmgr-4.2 and repmgr-5.0 on Centos 7 and requires Systemd.

 #### Variables